lululxvi/deepxde/docs/demos/lotka.volterra.rst

 .. math:: U = 200, R = 20,

-the first of which approximates the upper bound of the range, and the second is the right bound of the domain, which will be used for scaling.
+the first of which approximates the upper bound of the range, and the second is the right bound of the domain.
+These two will be used for scaling.

 The reference solution is generated using ``integrate.solve_ivp()`` from ``scipy``.